 Your adoption professional will inform the hospital of your plan ahead of time to ensure a smooth labor and delivery process.
 When you are ready to make your hospital plan, here is a local Juneau hospital that you may be able to work with:

 Many hopeful parents and pregnant women have questions about Juneau adoption laws, qualifications and processes.
 These laws are determined by the state and are the same in Juneau as they are in Anchorage, Fairbanks, and anywhere else in the state.
 Below, learn about some of the laws impacting Alaska adoptions.

 Laws for Birth Parents

 Many birth mothers and fathers have questions about the laws, rules and qualifications for placing a baby for adoption in Juneau.
-Information about adoption consent, relinquishment, Alaska paternity laws and more is included in our Alaska adoption information.
+Information about consent, relinquishment, Alaska paternity laws and more is included in our Alaska adoption information.

 Laws for Adoptive Families

-In Alaska, state laws determine the adoption expenses that can be paid by adoptive families, the requirements for finalizing an international adoption, the use of advertising and facilitators, and more.
+In Alaska, state laws determine the expenses that can be paid by adoptive families, the requirements for finalizing an international adoption, the use of advertising and facilitators, and more.
 An outline of laws and regulations for adoptive families in Alaska is available on our state adoption information page.